SE::Yandex::Balaboba - Balaboba text parser

 Then the wolf decided to go into the first house and eat the pig.

-The wolf quickly opened the door and looked in.
+The wolf quickly opened the door and looked inside.

 Possible settings